Download Firmware Files

 Note #1: The DSP/BEW firmware is typically only used with the Motorola Quantar repeaters due to the audio characteristics of the receive audio.
 Also be sure to have the latest firmware loaded in the Motorola Quantar otherwise you may encounter issues calibrating the squelch.

-Note #2: Your serial number of your Voter Board/RTCM determines what your Ethernet MAC address is of the device.
+Note #2: The serial number of your Voter Board/RTCM determines what your Ethernet MAC address is of the device.
 When you change the firmware this will reset to the default of "1234".
 You shouldn't have two or more devices on your network that have the same MAC address.
-So either write down what the original serial number and re-enter it once the firmware is changed or just make sure all the serial numbers between all the Voter Boards/RTCM's in your system are different from each other.
+So either write down what the original serial number was and re-enter it once the firmware is changed or just make sure all the serial numbers between all the Voter Boards/RTCM's in your system are different from each other.

-When this is changed you may have issues talking to your device again, if this is the case on a Windows machine go into the command line and type arp -d * This will flush all the ARP entries and you should be able to access your device again.
+When this is changed you may have issues talking to your device again, if this is the case, on a Windows machine go into the command line and type arp -d * This will flush all the ARP entries and you should be able to access your device again.

 Loading new firmware into the Voter Board or RTCM